 This Application seeks approval of a generic permission and specifications for phytosterols, phytostanols and their corresponding esters as a replacement for the many specific permissions and specifications that were developed over time in response to previous applications.
 The requested generic permission encompasses plant sterols derived from any source, either in the free or esterified form.
-The requested specifications are those established by the Joint FAO/WHO Expert Committee on Food Additives (JECFA) in 2008.
 The Application does not seek to expand the range of plant-sterol-fortified foods currently approved.